mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

 keyword:  **Bond**
           Effect triggers when minion comes into play and you control another minion of the same tribe.

-keyword:  **Build**:1
+keyword:  **Build** (1)
-          Spawns as a 0/10 structure.
+          Spawns as a 0⚔️/10❤️ structure.
 After 1 turn the structure will transform into this minion.
           The structure cannot move, attack or be dispelled.

-keyword:  **Build**:2
+keyword:  **Build** (2)
-          Spawns as a 0/10 structure.
+          Spawns as a 0⚔️/10❤️ structure.
 After 2 turns the structure will transform into this minion.
           The structure cannot move, attack or be dispelled.

 keyword:  **Celerity**